-system.
-Indeed, such sub-100 nm point contacts have already been experimentally realized in graphene [147].
+This setting is based on feeding charge carriers through a point-like source (vertically) into the system.
+Indeed, such sub-100 nm point contacts have already been experimentally realized in graphene [168].
 However, the intensity of the created beams suffers from the fact that only an angular segment of the isotropically emitted wave is collimated.
 Enclosing the point source by a cavity to collect such losses should, in principle, allow for strongly enhancing the beam intensity.

 Geometrical collimation.
-Other methods to 4.3.2. generate collimated beams are shown in panels b and c of figure 15.
-In panel b the geometrical shaping of the devices is used to make narrow injector contacts [144].
+Other methods to 4.3.2.generate collimated beams are shown in panels b and c of figure 16.
+In panel b the geometrical shaping of the devices is used to make narrow injector contacts [165].
 This allows a well-defined injection angle to the central region and the p-n junction that is realized at the boundary of the yellow gate.
 In such architecture the injector part has to be ballistic as well, which puts more serious constrains on the device quality.
-Moreover, the edge of the injector part of the devices often suffer from edge roughness due to the etching procedure used to define them, which leads to random scattering and hence can randomize the outgoing electron trajectories A solution for this close to the injection point. problem is shown in figure 15c, where the side of the injector contact is used to drain the electrons that are not injected under a narrow angular distribution [145].
+Moreover, the edge of the injector part of the devices often suffer from edge roughness due to the etching procedure used to define them, which leads to random scattering and hence can randomize the outgoing electron trajectories close to the injection point.
+A solution for this problem is shown in figure 16c, where the side of the injector contact is used to drain the electrons that are not injected under a narrow angular distribution [166].
 Here the injection is done from the bottom of the injector-collimator element (shown in red), and after the constriction the black contact can be used to drain the uncollimated electrons.
-The viability of this method was tested using magnetic focusing experiments [145].
+The viability of this method was tested using magnetic focusing experiments [166].

 4.3.3.
 The Veselago lens.
 A very peculiar negative refraction property of p-n junction can also be used to make a "perfect lens", called Veselago lens.
-In their early work Cheinaov and coworkers have suggested

-[10] that a flat p-n surface can be used to focus the trajectories originating from a point like source to a point like detector.
-This is shown in figure 16a where the trajectories originating from S source electrode are refocused to D1 after two reflection through the p-n junction.
-The experimental challenge lies in the formation of point like sources [147] and in the realization of sharp p-n interfaces.
+In their early work Cheinaov and coworkers have suggested [10] that a flat p-n surface can be used to focus the trajectories originating from a point like source to a point like detector.
+This is shown in figure 17a where the trajectories originating from S source electrode are refocused to D1 after two reflection through the p-n junction.
+The experimental challenge lies in the formation of point like sources [168] and in the realization of sharp p-n interfaces.
 This is important, since as described in section 2.3.2, for smoother junctions only trajectories that are close to perpendicular to the junction are transmitted.
-The first signatures of the lensing was shown in reference [144] in a geometry shown in figure 16b.
+The first signatures of the lensing was shown in reference [165] in a geometry shown in figure 17b.
 The trajectories are injected through a constriction, which similarly to the proposal are twice refracted through a p-n junction.
 The SEM image of the device is shown in panel c.
 The geometrical parameters of the device, a and b determines the density ratio at which the focusing to the drain ("OUT") electrode should happen.
-Weak signatures of this focusing effect were observed in the measurements shown in figure 16d, the position where a weak enhancement is observed is marked by red arrows.
+Weak signatures of this focusing effect were observed in the measurements shown in figure 17d, the position where a weak enhancement is observed is marked by red arrows.
 The different curves correspond to different doping in the green region of the device, and for the position of the arrows the doping in the yellow region is set to the focusing condition.
-Later work have shown signatures of this lensing effect in interference experiments [149].
+Later work have shown signatures of this lensing effect in interference experiments [170].
+Other theory works considered focusing using circular p-n junctions and analyzed the appearing caustics and the viability of semi-considerations [171, 172, 173].